NUStatBioinfo/DegNorm/docs/howtos/run_the_pipeline.md

 Specifically, the `attribute` field must, at a minimum, contain either a `gene_name` or `gene_id` attribute so that we can pair exons to uniquely-identified genes.
+Also, .gtf records will be filtered down to those whose `feature` = "exon".

 ## Using a warm start directory